-Well positioned, correctly installed, modern CCTV systems help prevent the unthinkable from happening and can ensure your site is protected round-the-clock.
+Well positioned, correctly installed, modern CCTV systems help prevent the unthinkable from happening.
+With proper CCTV maintenance you can ensure your site is protected round-the-clock.

 Continue reading as we outline the key questions to ask your supplier before investing in CCTV systems for construction sites.

 Which areas of the site do I need to monitor?

 To be as effective as possible, CCTV cameras must be set up so that they can capture the areas that most require monitoring, to ensure that any potential threat is detected and acted upon immediately.
 You will generally find that cameras positioned higher up can capture a wider area, whilst also being harder to intercept by would-be criminals.